 - Wash your hands before and after use.

-- Mix powder with 1/4 to 1/2 cup of a soft food (applesauce, baby food, or yogurt) and have your child swallow without chewing.
+- Mix powder with 2 to 4 ounces (60 to 120 mL) of a soft food like applesauce, baby food, or yogurt.
+Have your child swallow right away without chewing.
 Chewing the food may make it taste very bad.

 - Do not mix with any liquid.